ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 How flight controller data is routed to various programs
 ========================================================

 By default APsync uses "mavlink-router" to allow multiple programs running on the companion computer to talk to the flight controller.
-This programs configuration can is held in ~/start_mavlink-router/mavlink-router.conf and defines the following connections:
+This programs configuration is held in ~/start_mavlink-router/mavlink-router.conf and defines the following connections:

 - /dev/ttyTHS1 at baud 1500000 to communicate with the flight controller (on TX1/TX2)
 - UDP 127.0.0.1:14655 for MavProxy running on the companion computer